aws-samples/serverless-samples/README.md

 - ## owasp-api-security-controls-demo
   This example demonstrates controls to mitigate application centric [OWASP API security risks](https://owasp.org/API-Security/editions/2023/en/0x11-t10/) for a sample microservice application using Amazon API Gateway and AWS AppSync.
 Refer to [README](./owasp-api-security-controls-demo) for details.

+- ## apigw-log-analytic
+  This solution provides analytics for Amazon API Gateway (REST endpoints).
+It visualizes and analyzes API Gateway access logs using an Amazon QuickSight dashboard.
+This pre-built dashboard enables you to analyze API usage by visualizing various components.
+These visuals include customer identifiers with usage plans, helping developers identify popular routes, errors, authentication methods, and users reaching quota limits.
+[README](./apigw-log-analytic)

 ## Security

 See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.